VitDev17/NodeJWTAuthentication/README.md

   2 - npm start		</br>

-<p style="font-size:8px;color:red;">If you wanna contribute to create a good forntend related to the aim of the project just donwload and make a commit</p>
+<p style="font-size:8px;color:red;">If you wanna contribute to create a good forntend related to the aim of the project just download and make a commit</p>